-- RFC 2328, OSPF Version 2 - RFC 5340, OSPF for IPv6 - RFC 5709, OSPFv2 HMAC-SHA Cryptographic Authentication - RFC 7166, Supporting Authentication Trailer for OSPFv3 - RFC 8665, OSPF Extensions for Segment Routing - RFC 8666, OSPFv3 Extensions for Segment Routing - RFC and draft compliance are partial except as specified.
+- RFC 2328, OSPF Version 2 - RFC 5340, OSPF for IPv6 - RFC 5709, OSPFv2 HMAC-SHA Cryptographic Authentication - RFC 7166, Supporting Authentication Trailer for OSPFv3 - RFC 8665, OSPF Extensions for Segment Routing - RFC 8666, OSPFv3 Extensions for Segment Routing

 Not all features are necessarily supported on each hardware platform.
 Refer to the Platform Guide for the features and the sub-features that are or are not supported by each platform.